impactwallet/impact-wallet-server/README.md

-# Impact-Wallet
+# Equity-Wallet
-Turn your time into equity
+Own your equity onchain